daryyyosha/Genomic-pharmacist/README.md

 6
 ```

-The parser supports both uncompressed and gzip-compressed VCF files.
+The parser supports both plain VCF and gzip-compressed VCF.

 ---